.

 If buying from a dealer the sales person will probably not know the condition of the bike.
 Better dealers will have a checklist of details on each motorcycle they have.

 Since this is a Hayabusa site here's some tips I have learnt over the years on how to buy a used Hayabusa.
 There is no consistent or specific problem to the Hayabusa that I am aware of with Hayabusa.
 All problems are age related and can happen to any motorcycle rather than every Hayabusa.
-However just check any recall work has been does especially on early models since many don't have official servicing done due to planned modifications.
+(Feel free to disagree) However just check any recall work has been does especially on early models since many don't have official servicing done due to planned modifications.

 More to come over the next few weeks.

-Copyright © 1999 - 2008 Peter Lee.
+Everything else is Copyright © 1999 - 2019 Peter Lee.

 This is NOT an Official Suzuki Motor Corp Site.